henhen724/qis-docs/docs/howtocontrib.md

 ## GitHub Account

 Firstly, you need a [GitHub account](https://github.com/join) both to add new pages and to edit existing ones.
 You will also be able to edit pages more quickly and make larger changes to the site if you are a contributor to the documentation repository.
-You can request contributor status on the [GitHub page for the docs](https://github.com/henhen724/qis-docs) by click the pull request button or emailing me, Henry Hunt, at hshunt@uchicago.edu with your GitHub username.
+You can request contributor status on the [GitHub page for the docs](https://github.com/henhen724/qis-docs) by clicking the pull request button or emailing me, Henry Hunt, at hshunt@uchicago.edu with your GitHub username.

 ## How to Edit An Existing Page

 To edit a page simiply click the button on the bottum left labeled "Edit this page."
 This will take you to a GitHub document editor for the markdown document used to create that page.
-There you can edit the page in markdown and preview what the page will look like when rendered on the site, (with the expection of the title, id, and sidebar_label, which are render as a table at the top of the page in GitHub, but only the title appear in the documentation site.)
-Even if you are not a GitHub contributor, if you submit an edit any of the contributors can approve the edit and publish it to the website.
+There you can edit the page in markdown and preview what the page will look like when rendered on the site, (with the expection of the title, id, and sidebar_label, which are render as a table at the top of the page in GitHub, but only the title appears in the documentation site.)
+Even if you are not a GitHub contributor, if you submit an edit, any of the contributors can approve the edit and publish it to the website.

 ## Writting in Markdown